mattgmarcus/Pythia/README.md

 To set up your environment, follow these instructions:

-If you don’t have postgresql installed, you can get it here: http://postgresapp.com You'll need to add this to your PATH in order to access Postgres commands.
+If you don’t have postgresql installed, you can get it here: http://postgresapp.com You'll need to make sure to move the postgres app to your /Applications folder, which it will prompt you to do when you start the application.
+You'll need to add this to your PATH in order to access Postgres commands.
 The easiest way is to put it in your ~/.bash_profile.
 You can do that in one line: echo "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin" >> ~/.bash_profile Or if you'd prefer to do it on your own, you can just copy this line in: